afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 <mark>Prior to the release of CircleCI's new Ruby Orb, the normal approach to setting up a Ruby project for Coveralls would be to install the Coveralls rubygem to our project, which takes care of uploading test results to Coveralls.</mark>

-<mark>However, we're going to change our approach here in order to leverage some of the new features provided by the Ruby Orb, such as automated parallelization and the default location for storing test results.</mark>
+<mark>However, we're going to change our approach here in order to leverage some of the new features provided by CircleCI's Ruby Orb, such as automated parallelization and the default location for storing test results.</mark>

-<mark>*Note: Both approaches work, but I like this one because it keeps me from having to make changes later.*</mark>

 <mark>Doing this prepares us to scale up our project later&mdash;to more tests and potentially more test *suites*&mdash;without requiring further changes.</mark>